 Today’s marketing based on transparency is so, so much better for all parties involved.
 Be a great brand that provides value people want to talk about and you’ll get mentions on a consistent basis.
 Ideally, provide value to those who have large and relevant audiences.
 Also, give up some control over what exactly people say about you, and reward those who stir up conversations for you.

 Facebook is a good example.
 They get free exposure for their logos not just during the Super Bowl, but also across large non-Facebook social timelines and footers of all high traffic sites.
-Similarly, Open Site Explorer by Moz and page speed tests by services such as Pingdom are so handy that large amounts of people give them mentions on both social media and websites every single day.
+Similarly, Link Explorer by Moz and page speed tests by services such as Pingdom are so handy that large amounts of people give them mentions on both social media and websites every single day.

 No, wait, this one is my favorite.
 Remember that time you told a client or a coworker about an actionable piece of information you dug out in Facebook’s Audience Insights or Google Search Console?
 Most likely, the feedback was either in the form of sincere praise or in the form of complete silence because the person was so consumed by plotting how they were going to use your information.